Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements

 \section{Introduction}

-Thermal noise is one of the main noise sources for future gravitational wave detectors~\cite{Flaminio2014, nawrodt2011challenges}.
-To reduce thermal noise, future detectors like LIGO Voyager~\cite{Adhikari_2020} and Einstein Telescope~\cite{Punturo_2010, ET-0007B-20} are designed to operate at cryogenic temperatures.
-Cosmic Explorer~\cite{hall2022cosmic} also considers cryogenic operation for an upgrade.
-KAGRA~\cite{akutsu2021overview, michimura2020prospects, Somiya_2012, aso2013} is the only one operating at cryogenic temperatures and pioneering this technique among current large scale ground-based detectors.
-All these detectors apply large size high-quality mirrors as their test masses forming optical resonators to sense the tiny length fluctuations introduced by gravitational waves.
-Fused silica is commonly used to make test masses at room temperature, but it is not compatible with low temperatures.
-Crystalline materials are considered most promising to make cryogenic test masses.
-Sapphire was selected as the material for KAGRA's test masses~\cite{Hirose2014} due to its excellent thermal and optical properties at low temperature~\cite{UCHIYAMA19995, Tomaru_2002}.
-However, recent studies reveal that birefringence of crystalline substrates and coatings can degrade the performance of the detector~\cite{Kruger2016, Hamedan2023, winkler2021, tanioka2023, somiya2019nonuniformity, michimura2023effects}.
-In this case, the birefringence fluctuates in magnitude and direction throughout the substrate of the mirror.
-Therefore, it is necessary to measure the position dependence of the birefringence over a large area to assess its impact on the optical performance.
+Thermal noise is one of the main noise sources for gravitational wave detectors~\cite{Flaminio2014, nawrodt2011challenges}.
+To reduce thermal noise, future detectors such as the Einstein Telescope~\cite{Punturo_2010, ET-0007B-20} and LIGO Voyager~\cite{Adhikari_2020} concept are designed to operate at cryogenic temperatures.
+Cosmic Explorer~\cite{hall2022cosmic, reitze2019cosmic} considers cryogenic operations for upgrades.
+KAGRA~\cite{akutsu2021overview, michimura2020prospects, Somiya_2012, aso2013} is the only detector operating at cryogenic temperatures and pioneers this technique among the current large-scale ground-based detectors.
+All these detectors use large, high-quality mirrors as their test masses, forming optical resonators to sense the tiny length fluctuations introduced by gravitational waves.
+Fused silica is commonly used to make test masses at room temperature; however, it is not compatible with cryogenic detectors due to its large mechanical loss at low temperatures.
+Crystalline materials are considered to be the most promising materials for fabricating cryogenic test masses.
+Sapphire was selected as the material for KAGRA's test masses~\cite{Hirose2014} because of its excellent thermal and optical properties at low temperatures~\cite{UCHIYAMA19995, Tomaru_2002}.
+However, recent studies have shown that the birefringence of crystalline substrates and coatings can degrade detector performance~\cite{Kruger2016, Hamedan2023, winkler2021, tanioka2023, somiya2019nonuniformity, michimura2023effects}.
+The birefringence fluctuates spatially in magnitude and direction throughout the mirror substrate.
+Therefore, it is necessary to measure the position dependence of the birefringence over a large area to assess its impact on optical performance.